On the bound states of magnetic Laplacians on wedges: Magnetic Hamiltonians on wedge-type structures

 Note that for any $\phi \in (0,\pi]$ the Euclidean plane $\dR^2$ can be naturally split into the wedge $\Omega_\phi$ and the non-convex `wedge' $\Omega_{2\pi - \phi}$, provided that the latter is rotated by the angle $\phi$ counterclockwise.
 The common boundary of these two wedges is the broken line $\Gamma_\phi\subset\dR^2$ consisting of two half-lines meeting at the angle $\phi\in(0,\pi]$.
 The complementary angle $\pi - \phi$ can be viewed as the `deficit' of the broken line $\Gamma_\phi$ from the straight line.

 Next we note that, since the considered geometry is scale invariant, we may assume without loss of generality that our magnetic field, homogeneous and perpendicular to the plane, satisfies $B=1$.
-We select the gauge in which we are going to work by choosing the vector potential $\bfA \colon \dR^2\arr\dR^2$ as
+We select the gauge by choosing the vector potential $\bfA \colon \dR^2\arr\dR^2$ as

 and define the associated magnetic gradient by $\nabla_\bfA := \ii\nabla + \bfA$.

 To describe all the situations mentioned in the introduction simultaneously, let $\Omega \in \{\Omega_\phi,\dR^2\}$ be fixed, where $\Omega_\phi\subset\dR^2$ is a wedge as in~\eqref{def:wedge}, and denote, for the sake of brevity, $\Gamma = \Gamma_\phi$.
 With this notation, we introduce the magnetic first-order Sobolev space on $\Omega$ by